New York metropolitan area: History

 The Statue of Liberty in New York Harbor greeted millions of immigrants as they came to America by ship in the late 19th and early 20th centuries and is a globally recognized symbol of the United States and its democracy.
 Large-scale immigration into New York was a result of a large demand for manpower.
 A cosmopolitan attitude in the city created tolerance for various cultures and ethnic groups.
 German, Irish, and Italian immigrants were among the largest ethnic groups.
 Today, many of their descendants continue to live in the region.
 Cultural buildings such as the Metropolitan Museum of Art, the Metropolitan Opera, and the American Museum of Natural History were built.
 New York newspapers were read around the country as media moguls James Gordon Bennett, Sr., Joseph Pulitzer and William Randolph Hearst battled for readership.
 In 1884, over 70% of exports passed through ports in New York or in one of the surrounding towns.
 The five boroughs of New York — The Bronx, Brooklyn, Manhattan, Queens, and Staten Island — were consolidated into a single city in 1898.

 The newly unified New York City encouraged both more physical connections between the boroughs and the growth of bedroom communities.
 The New York City Subway began operating in 1904 as the Interborough Rapid Transit Company, one of three systems (the other two being the Brooklyn-Manhattan Transit Corporation and the Independent Subway System) that were later taken over by the city.
 Railroad stations such as Grand Central Terminal and Pennsylvania Station helped fuel suburban growth.
 During the era of the Prohibition, when alcohol was banned nationwide, organized crime grew to supply the high demand for bootleg alcohol.
-The Broadway Theater District developed with the showing of the musical, Show Boat.
+The Broadway Theater District began to develop with the opening of the New York Subway in 1904 and, by the early part of the twentieth century, had been made world-famous as New York's theatrical and entertainment center through popular musical productions like Ziegfeld Follies and Show Boat and the opening of multiple large, extravagantly decorated theatres in the area spanning Broadway from 47th to 42nd Streets.

 The Great Depression suspended the region's fortunes as a period of widespread unemployment and poverty began.
-City planner Robert Moses began his automobile-centered career of building bridges, parkways, and later expressways.
+City planner Robert Moses began his automobile-centered career of building bridges, parkways, and later expressways across the tri-state area.
 During World War II, the city economy was hurt by blockades of German U-boats, which limited shipping with Europe.